Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Characterization of semi-local thermal operations

-Clearly, the application of a strict total weighted-energy conserving unitary, with the form \eqref{eq:UniJoint}, on the joint system-bath composite will not change the maximally mixed state \eqref{eq:MaxMixedSysBath} in every weighted-energy block.
+Clearly, the application of a unitary (with the form \eqref{eq:UniJoint}) on the joint system-bath composite that strictly conserves both the total energy and the total weighted-energy will not change the maximally mixed state \eqref{eq:MaxMixedSysBath} in every total energy block.
 Therefore, a semi-Gibbs state will not change upon the application of an SLTO.

-Now we consider the reverse statement, placed in the Corollary below.
+Now we consider the reverse statement that is if a semi-Gibbs state preserving operation can be implemented using an SLTO, placed in the Corollary below.

 \begin{cor}[Semi-Gibbs preservation of semi-local thermal operations] Consider two non-interacting sub-systems $S_1$ and $S_2$, of a bipartite system $S_{12}$, that are semi-locally interacting with the baths $B_1$ and $B_2$, at inverse temperatures $\beta_1$ and $\beta_2$, respectively.
 Then the semi-local thermal operations are the ones that satisfy the semi-Gibbs preservation condition,